socialray/makahiki-ktuh/doc/site-administration-guide.rst

   the Smart Grid Game activities, excursions, and commitments, the prizes, the default theme, and so forth.

   4. Challenge execution.
-During this phase, the challenge is running and players are actually using your system.
+During this phase, the challenge is running and players are actively using your system.
 Administrative activities include monitoring game play, verifying Smart Grid Game activity submissions, and so forth.

   5. Challenge postmortem.
 After the challenge is over, this phase focuses on analysis of